 But, as significant as those resemblances might be, I think it is the Father who bears the image of God that Jesus is trying to share with the Scribes and Pharisees, both of whom have an image of God that is judgmental, concerned with legal duties and the like, which was why they could not understand Jesus welcoming sinners and eating with them.
 Jesus is saying to us that we are most like God when we welcome home our children.
 So, let us call this Gospel story, not the Prodigal Son, but the Welcoming Father.
-And when we too allow those we love to come home, and be reconciled, the two themes from the 1st and 2nd readings, we will be like the Father.
+And when we too allow those we love to come home, and be reconciled, we will be like the Father.